michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ![](db_R_tutorial_files/figure-html/sqlTotalDose2020-1.png)<!-- -->

 ### SQL Engine in R Markdown
-As I will discuss in the next section, R Markdown is an incredible powerful tool.
+As we will discuss in the next section, R Markdown is an incredible powerful tool.
 One of its cool features is its ability to ["speak" SQL](https://bookdown.org/yihui/R Markdown/language-engines.html#sql) and other languages.
 You can not only use R code chunks but others too.
 When using a SQL code chunk you don't need the `DBI`-functions, you can write native SQL queries.
 Here is an example of a SQL code chunk (note that it starts with `sql` instead of `r` and you have to provide a connection to a database):

 ![Example of a SQL code chunk - R Markdown Screenshot](figures/example_codechunk_sql.png)